c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 HOST_PATH_HTTPD_DATADIR
 -----------------------

-This is an absolute or relative path (relative to Devilbox git directory) to your data directory.
+This is an absolute or relative path (relative to DreamDevBox git directory) to your data directory.

 .. seealso::
    :ref:`getting_started_directory_overview_datadir`

 By default, all of your websites/projects will be stored in that directory.
-If however you want to separate your data from the Devilbox git directory, do change the path to a place where you want to store all of your projects on your host computer.
+If however you want to separate your data from the DreamDevBox git directory, do change the path to a place where you want to store all of your projects on your host computer.

 * Relative path: relative to the devilbox git directory (Must start with ``.``)